 Whether you have any toe conditions, feel discomfort or restrictions when using compression stockings, the open toe stockings will provide better freedom and allow greater movement of your toes.

-How To Choose Between Open Toe vs Closed Toe Compression Socks?
+How To Choose Between Open Toe and Toeless Compression Socks?

 Both open and toe-closed stockings are beneficial to your leg health.
 Each will benefit you in some way, but which one will be most beneficial to you?